xlingumass/docs-md/et_tutorials.md

     Might be:

         17 81 /Which basketball players/ is the coach/ planning/ to use this season?/\n

 Once you have inserted all breaks in the sentences, take the resulting file (suppose it's called 'annotated_sents.txt'), and use the makeRegions.py file to convert it into a CNT file.
 From the command line:

 `python Scripts/makeRegions.py 'annotated_sents.txt'`

-// i forget what the differences between this v. for_robodoc version are -- do you need to use that one, investigate
+[//]: # (i forget what the differences between this v. for_robodoc version are -- do you need to use that one, investigate)

 where you pass the name of the file you just made as a command-line argument to makeRegions.py.
 This should create a file called 'output.reg.txt' in which every line looks like this:

     17 81 6 0 0 24 0 31 0 37 0 46 0 66 0